GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-96/index.md

 will change the current version number to 100, so you can make sure everything works as expected.

-{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Screenshot of Chrome Flags page highlighting new #force-major-version-to-100 option", width="800", height="533" %}
+{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Chrome Flags page highlighting new #force-major-version-to-100 option", width="800", height="533" %}

-For more details see [Force Chrome major version to 100 in the User-Agent string][dcc-cr100].
+For details see [Force Chrome major version to 100 in the User-Agent string][dcc-cr100].

-## Chrome Dev Summit {: cds2021 }
+## Chrome Dev Summit {: #cds-videos }

 Chrome Dev Summit is a wrap.
 All of the videos and content are available online.
 Check out the [Chrome Dev Summit site][cds-site], or if you missed